tencentyun/intlcloud-documents/yehe_doc/存储/数据万象/API 文档/任务与工作流/模板接口/拼接模板接口/搜索拼接模板_intl_en.md

 ## Feature Description
-This API (`DescribeMediaTemplates`) is used to search for concatenation templates.
+This API (`DescribeMediaTemplates`) is used to search for splicing templates.

 ## Request